Skip to main content

 What Scarlet does

-Scarlet offers a submission tool with blank form templates to help manufacturers compile and submit their technical documentation.
-These templates serve as a framework for collecting the necessary information, but they are not the technical file itself.
+Scarlet offers a submission tool to help manufacturers compile and submit their technical documentation.
+The tool allows manufacturers a place to collect the necessary information, but it is not the technical file itself.

 What Scarlet does not do